KrazyManJ/XMLTK/README.md

 just declare it in XML file and then use its name to retrieve it, and also use it in design
 - <kbd>Styles</kbd> - you can create style elements with attributes and then just link Widgets to apply one configuration to multiple elements
+- <kbd>Custom Fonts</kbd> - with XMLTK you can import custom fonts from file using filepath, and then use them anywhere in your application

 ## Example